The treasure of gospel ministry. 4:1-6

 v6.
 God commanded light to shine at the creation and he has commanded the light of his knowledge to shine on Paul and the other apostles.
 Paul claims that God has infused him with divine truth.
 As for the content of this truth, it is the divine revelation of God's glory evident in the person of Jesus Christ, a glory particularly evident in Christ's resurrection, ascension and present reign.

-In this defence of his ministry, Paul tells us something of the content of the gospel and of its operation.
+In his defense of his ministry, Paul tells us something of the content of the gospel and of its operation.

 Second, when it comes to communicating the gospel message, Paul makes two point, one negative and one positive: